 Jim Reeb was a godsend.
 As assistant minister of a large, inner-city church, he served as chief social worker for an active neighborhood outreach program.
 Several times a week, I went to his office for counseling on how to help Len through his breakdown.
 As things improved at home, he gave advice on how we could get out of the pit we had dug for ourselves.

 Jim Reeb never pretended to be a therapist but knew a lot.
 And, it didn't hurt that he had God on his side!
-I felt at the time -- and still believe -- that without his help, Len would have succeed in doing away with himself.
+I felt at the time -- and still believe -- that without his help, Len would have succeeded in doing away with himself.
 Terrified of being locked up, he refused help for himself, but didn't stand in my way when I said I needed to see Rev. Reeb for my own spiritual needs.
 It was silly, he said, but he put up with it.

 Not only did Jim Reeb step in and support me emotionally, but he suggested I use one of the church’s many pianos for music lessons.
 He knew a few parishioners who might be interested in piano lessons.
 Hmmm.
 I loved that idea!